Custom login sequence

 Important

-The standard Coveo form authentication login sequence can handle many use cases without a custom login sequence, including several authentication provider login pages (for example, OneLogin, Google, Salesforce).
-Even if the login page doesn’t match a known authentication provider, the standard Coveo form authentication will often successfully detect, fill, and submit a login form on the page.
+The standard Coveo form authentication login sequence can handle many use cases without a custom login sequence, including several authentication provider login pages (for example, OneLogin, Google, Salesforce, Microsoft).
+Even if the login page doesn’t match a known authentication provider, the standard Coveo form authentication often successfully detects, fills, and submits a login form.

 Always try authenticating without a custom login sequence first.
-You should only start working on a custom login sequence when you’re sure your form authentication details are accurate and that the standard form authentication process doesn’t work.
+You should only start working on a custom login sequence when you’re sure that your form authentication details are accurate and that the standard form authentication process fails.

 Add login sequence conditions and steps